acole-407930/SET08803-Coursework-Group-15/Use-Cases.md

 ## Use Case 1: View Global Population

-**Goal in Context:** To allow users to view all countries in the world, continent or region, and organised by the largest to smallest population.
+**Goal in Context:** To allow users to view all countries in the world, continent or region, organised by the largest to smallest population.

 **Scope:** Population Information System (SQL-based data access and reporting system).